W W W . S H E L L E Y L E A C H . C O M

 By Shelley Leach © 2024

 I'm currently creating an art project series focused on Mazinaw Rock, located within Bon Echo Provincial Park in Southeastern Ontario.
-Through this project, I weave together historical research, personal reflection, and creative expression, which I update regularly.
-My series will consist of 3 to 4 paintings, watercolours created on location, a wealth of photographs, and importantly, a contemporary narrative.
+Through this project, I weave together historical research, personal reflection, and creative expression,

-This area has a colourful past also engraved on the cliff is a very large quote by poet Walt Whitman.
-In 1919 commissioned by early feminist, and successful business woman Flora McDonald Denison, stone masons carved this poem below into Mazinaw Rock, Denison had started the Canadian Suffrage Association and was also a proponent of the arts, especially writing.
+This area has a colourful past also engraved on the cliff is a very large quote from a poem by poet Walt Whitman.
+In 1919 this was commissioned by early feminist, and successful business woman Flora McDonald Denison, stone masons carved this poem below into Mazinaw Rock, Denison had started the Canadian Suffrage Association and was also a proponent of the arts, especially writing.
 When she and her husband owned the Bon Echo Inn it was turned it into a haven for artists and thinkers, an artistic and intellectual retreat in the Ontario wilderness where they could work and relax and create.
 Flora MacDonald Denison died in 1921, her ashes were scattered in the lake at the base of the Old Walt poem.
 In September 1936, lightning struck the Bon Echo Inn.
 The whole building burned within 1 to 2 hours, and the Bon Echo Inn was no more.

 The quote says...